AdobeDocs/workfront.en/help/classic/documents/workfront-dam-within-workfront/manage-docs-with-wf-dam.md

 You can save documents from Workfront to Workfront&nbsp;DAM.

-1. Go to the  `Documents` tab for any object within Workfront, select the file that you want to save to Workfront DAM, then click `More`.
+1. Go to the&nbsp;**Documents**&nbsp;tab for any object within Workfront, select the file that you want to save to Workfront DAM, then click **More**.

 1. Go to the Document tab for any object within Workfront, and select the fire you want to save to Workfront DAM.
+1. Send
+1. To.
+1.
+1.
-1. Click  `Workfront DAM,` then click the location where you want to save the document.
+1. Click&nbsp;**Workfront DAM,** then click the location where you want to save the document.

 For information on automatically including document metadata when saving documents from Workfront to Workfront&nbsp;DAM, see "Configuring Workfront to Send Metadata to Workfront DAM" in&nbsp; [Configure document integrations](../../administration-and-setup/configure-integrations/configure-document-integrations.md).